andrew/ultimate-awesome/README.md

 - [awesome-splunk](https://github.com/sduff/awesome-splunk) -   A collection of awesome resources for Splunk.
 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.
+- [awesome-object-detection-in-aerial-images](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) - A curated list of awesome resources for generic object detection in aerial images.
 - [Awesome-Diffusion-LLM](https://github.com/yczhou001/Awesome-Diffusion-LLM) - Paper list, tutorial, and nano code snippet for Diffusion Large Language Models.
 - [awesome-dataviz-education](https://github.com/datavis-tech/awesome-dataviz-education) - A curated collection of open educational content for data visualization and related topics.
 - [awesome-freedom](https://github.com/erfjab/awesome-freedom) - One repository to rule them all! .